stilesb/hipaa-legal/source/sections/index.md

 All MIS Customers will have Disk Encryption enabled by default.
 All network traffic will have Encryption In-transit enabled by default.
 Catalyze Encryption Policies are outlined in detail [here][5].

 ## 3 Term
-The term of the Subscription Agreement for all MIS customers shall be twelve (12) months and payable monthly from the Service Order Effective Date.
-Following the initial term, the Service Order shall automatically renew for an additional 12 months at the prices then in effect for Services unless either party provides sixty (60) days’ prior written notice of its intent not to renew prior to the expiration of the then current term.
-Provider may terminate this Service Order in accordance with the Subscription Agreement.
+The term of the Subscription Agreement and all subsequent Service Orders for MIS customers shall be twelve (12) months and payable monthly from the Service Order Effective Date.
+Following the initial term, the Service Order shall automatically renew for an additional 12 months at the prices then in effect for Services unless either party provides one-hundred, eighty (180) days' prior written notice of its intent not to renew prior to the expiration of the then current term.
+Customer may terminate the Service Order by providing written notice to Catalyze at least one-hundred, eighty (180) days prior to the termination effective date.
+Customer shall have no right to terminate the Service Order unless the termination effective date is at least one-hundred, eighty (180) days after the Service Order Effective Date.

 *Last updated: 1st May, 2015*